-There were no key changes to personnel during 2022.
+Other than the changes referenced under the Board Structure paragraph above, there were no key changes to personnel during 2023.

 Health and Safety

 The wellbeing of the company's employees is safeguarded through the strict adherence to health and safety standards.
 The Safety, Health and Welfare at Work Act 2005 imposes certain requirements on employers and Microfinance Ireland takes the necessary actions to ensure compliance with that Act.